NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ## Known Issues

-* The auto plan file generator doesn't support generating a plan file for 1 GPU system.
-In this case, user need to manually create the json plan file with the following content:
+* Because the automatic plan file generator is not able to handle 1-GPU cases. an user must manually create a json plan file with the following content:
 ` {"type": "all2all", "num_gpus": 1, "main_gpu": 0, "num_steps": 1, "num_chunks": 1, "plan": [[0, 0]], "chunks": [1]} ` and rename the json plan file to the name listed in the HugeCTR configuration file.
-* For a 2-GPU system, if there are 2 NVLinks between GPUs, then the auto plan file generator will print some warnings `RuntimeWarning: divide by zero encountered in true_divide`.
-This will not affect the generated json plan file.
+* For a 2-GPU system with 2 NVLink connections, the auto plan file generator will print a warning message `RuntimeWarning: divide by zero encountered in true_divide`.
+However, it does not mean that something is wrong in the generated file.
-* The current plan file generator doesn't support the system that is only partially connected by NVLink.
-That is the system which has NVLink but exists 2 GPUs where data cannot travel through NVLink between them.
+* The current plan file generator doesn't support a system where the NVSwitch (or a full peer-to-peer connection between all nodes) is unavailable.
-* Users need to set an environment variable: `export CUDA_DEVICE_ORDER=PCI_BUS_ID` to ensure that CUDA runtime and driver have consistent ordering of GPUs.
+* Users need to set an environment variable: `export CUDA_DEVICE_ORDER=PCI_BUS_ID` to ensure that the CUDA runtime and driver have a consistent GPU numbering.
-* `LocalizedSlotSparseEmbeddingOneHot` only supports single node training with p2p connections between each pair of involved GPUs.
+* `LocalizedSlotSparseEmbeddingOneHot` only supports a single node machine where all the GPUs are fully connected, e.g., NVSwitch.
-* In v2.2.1, training halts in running DLRM sample on DGX2 due to a CUDA Graph related issue.
+* From v2.2.1, HugeCTR crashes in running our DLRM sample on DGX2 due to a CUDA Graph related issue.
 To run the sample on DGX2, disable the use of CUDA Graph with `"cuda_graph": false` even if it degrades the performance a bit.
-We are workin on fixing this issue.
+We are working on fixing this issue.
 There isn't such a problem on DGX A100.
+* The model prefetching feature is available only in Python.
+Currently a user can use this feature only with `DistributedSlotSparseEmbeddingHash` and the `Norm` format dataset on single GPU use cases.
+We are working on making it available for all the dataset formats and embedding types.
+* HugeCTR embedding Tensorflow plugin only works for a single node case.
+* HugeCTR embedding Tensorflow plugin assumes that the input keys are in `int64` and its output in `float`.
+* In using our embedding plugin, the function `fprop_v3` function available in `tools/embedding_plugin/python/hugectr.py` only works with `DistributedSlotSparseEmbeddingHash`.

 ## Reference
 [1] Wide and Deep Learning: https://arxiv.org/abs/1606.07792